anupamadh/CloudResumeChallengeGithubActions/README.md

 3. **Infrastructure as Code (IaC)**
    **Technology:** Terraform
    **Details:** All resources are managed as code, enabling version control and consistency across different environments.

+4. **CI/CD Pipeline:** GitHub Actions automates the deployment process for updates to the frontend.

 <br>